MARN-5895/Website/assignments/01/README.md

    - pytest
 ```

-And here's another environment Cesar used to run [CODAS](https://currents.soest.hawaii.edu/docs/adcp_doc/), which doesn't work with the most recent matplotlib version:

-    name: codas2020
-    channels:
-    - conda-forge
-    dependencies:
-    - mercurial
-    - pip
-    - pyflakes
-    - numpy
-    - flake8
-    - python==3.7.9
-    - matplotlib == 3.0.3
-    - ipython

-Create a similar files for your projects and save the as
-`<environment_name>.yml`.
-You should choose a `name` that is descriptive of your project.
+You can copy this file from XXX to you home directory:

+    cp /home/cer19004/marn5895.yml /home/NetID

+If you are currently in your home directory (i.e., if `pwd` return `/home/NetID`), you could
+replace `/home/NetID` above with `.`, which is a short cut for the path of your current directory.

 ## Step 4: Create the conda environment

 You should now be able to run the following command

      source .bashrc
-     conda env create --file <environment_name>.yml
+     conda env create --file marn5895.yml

-This will download and install all the packages and their dependencies.
+This will download and install all the packages listed `marn5805.yml` as well as their dependencies.

 ## Step 5: Activate the environments

 The environment you created needs to be activated before you can actually use it.
-To do this, you call
+You will need to this everytime
+you log into Storrs HPC.
+To activate the `marn5895` environment, use the command `conda activate`:

-     conda activate marn3002
+     conda activate marn5895

-You should replace `marn3002` with whatever environment name you chose in your `environment.yml` file.
-This step needs to be repeated whenever you want to use the environment (i.e. every time you launch an interactive job or call python from within a batch job).

-## Step 6: Adding packages to the environments
+## Step 6: Adding packages to the environments (no action needed now)

 Sometimes we will need to add packages to the environment after it has already been created using the above steps.
-If possible, one can also update the environment from the environment file.
+If possible, you can also update the environment from the environment file.
 This involves two steps:

-    - Update the environment.yml file, adding new package names to it.
+    - Update the marn5895.yml file, adding new package names to it.
-    - run `conda env update -f environment.yml --prune`
+    - run `conda env update -f marn5895.yml --prune`

 If you just want to update the packages that are already there and maybe new versions are available, then use `conda update --all`.
+We will come back to installing more packages and updating the environment in the future.

+# Troubleshooting